chinamike65/hugo-tuolesi/content/book4/book4en.md

 These are the real practices.

-If family members do not have time to meditate on the San Shi Dao from beginning to end, they can meditate on some of the more important methods in the San Shi Dao, which will also increase great blessings and gain a lot of merit.
+If lay practitioners do not have time to meditate on The Three Principal Aspects of the Path from beginning to end, they can meditate on some of the more important methods in The Three Principal Aspects of the Path, which will also increase great blessings and accumulate a lot of merit.

 323

 This time, I have condensed the steps of the Bodhi path from beginning to end.
-I hope that everyone will cut off their afflictions as soon as possible, get rid of suffering and attain happiness, and become Buddhas as soon as possible.
+I hope that everyone will be able to cut off their afflictions as soon as possible, get rid of suffering and attain happiness, and become Buddhas as soon as possible.

-Let's contemplate together:
+Let's dedicate the merit together:

 May this merit spread to all,